Participant-Directed Services (PDS)

 What is New for 2019?

-- We continue to strive to make "person directed services and supports" a common household phrase;
+- We continue to strive to make "participant-directed services" a common household phrase;

 - Over the next two years, we hope to provide ways for people with disabilities, families and the generic community to learn from one and other through community conversations;

-- We continue to expand resources for individuals who want to learn more about person directed services and supports.
+- We continue to expand resources for individuals who want to learn more about participant-directed services.
 One way we continue this work will be the development of PDS "Regional Expert Councils," and;

 - We will provide ways for individuals using PDS to share their stories of both success and challenges.

-In December 2018, The Institute on Disabilities, Pennsylvania's University Center for Excellence in Developmental Disabilities (IOD) in collaboration with Values into Action (Values), Self-Advocates United as One (SAU1) and the Pennsylvania Health Law Project (PHLP) was awarded a new Developmental Disabilities Council funded grant to continue work on Person Directed Services and Supports (PDS).
-This new project aims "to support statewide education, advocacy, improvement and expansion of Person Directed Services in PA."
+In December 2018, The Institute on Disabilities, Pennsylvania's University Center for Excellence in Developmental Disabilities (IOD) in collaboration with Values into Action (Values), Self-Advocates United as One (SAU1) and the Pennsylvania Health Law Project (PHLP) was awarded a new Developmental Disabilities Council funded grant to continue work on Participant-Directed Services (PDS).
+This new project aims "to support statewide education, advocacy, improvement and expansion of Participant-Directed Services in PA."

 Sustainable Self-Directed Care in Pennsylvania's Behavioral Health System